jarretjeter/Portfolio/README.md

 ## Description

-_The purpose of this portfolio is to present my work/skills and resume_
+_The purpose of this portfolio is to present my work/skills and resume._

 ## Setup/Installation Requirements

- _No setup or installation required._
- _Simply:_
+ _To view my portfolia page, simply:_
 1. Navigate to the bottom of this repo's [github page](https://github.com/jarretjeter/Portfolio).
 2. Find the "Environments" section and click on github-pages underneath.
 3. Click "View deployment".